Coneriys/apache4/docs/content/middlewares/http/inflightreq.md

 ##### `ipStrategy.excludedIPs`

-`excludedIPs` configures Traefik to scan the `X-Forwarded-For` header and select the first IP not in the list.
+`excludedIPs` configures apache4 to scan the `X-Forwarded-For` header and select the first IP not in the list.

 !!! important "If `depth` is specified, `excludedIPs` is ignored."